 We pray you will find these planning tips to be helpful to make your day a blessed event.

 • Getting married is the boldest and most idealistic thing that most of us will ever do.
-(Maggie Gallagher, The Case for Marriage)
+(Maggie Gallagher)

 • Marriage is not to be entered into unadvisably or lightly, but reverently, deliberately, and in accordance with the purposes for which it was instituted by God.
 When you consider marriage in these terms, you may wonder how two relatively immature individuals can make such an awesome commitment.
 Too often, we tend to focus everything on the wedding ceremony and little or nothing on marriage.
 We see the beauty of the ceremony but miss the beauty and wonder of the covenant.
 We sometimes also miss the fact that we are embarking on one of the most difficult journeys of our lives, one that does not begin on the wedding day.
-(Kay Coles James, What I Wish I’d Known Before I God Married)
+(Kay Coles James)

 • A wedding is not a marriage.
 A wedding is only the beginning of an undertaking that may or may not, someday, develop into a marriage.
 What the couple have on their wedding day is not the key to a beautiful garden, but just a vacant lot and a few gardening tools.
 (David and Vera Mace)